This 2015 French/US review focused on chronic kidney disease, appropriate for its publication in the Journal of the American Society of Nephrology:

 Accumulation of AGEs in patients with CKD has been shown to result from inflammation, oxidative stress, and diet.
 AGEs are proinflammatory and pro-oxidative compounds that play a role in the high prevalence of endothelial dysfunction and subsequent cardiovascular disease in patients with CKD.

-I came across the AGE subject in the usual Internet way. 🙂 While reading the comments on Josh Mitteldorf’s blog post Money in Aging Research, Part I, Dr. Alan Green mentioned Dr. Helen Vlassara’s work on the subject.
-A DuckDuckGo search led to her 31,708 citations the first day I checked.
-That number increases every day.
+I came across the AGE subject in the usual Internet way. 🙂 While reading comments on Josh Mitteldorf’s blog post Money in Aging Research, Part I, Dr. Alan Green mentioned Dr. Helen Vlassara’s work.
+A DuckDuckGo search led to her 38,598 citations, which increase every day.

 Another read on the subject is her 2016 book Dr. Vlassara’s AGE-Less Diet: How a Chemical in the Foods We Eat Promotes Disease, Obesity, and Aging and the Steps We Can Take to Stop It.
 A practical guide is her 2017 book The AGE Food Guide: A Quick Reference to Foods and the AGEs They Contain.